John (Jacky) Guard and his family

 Photograph of Old John Guard.

-Click on the links below for more interesting articles regarding the Guard family:
+Click on the links below for more interesting videos and articles regarding the Guard family: